My Father, But Never My Dad.

 It was a no win situation.

 Fast forward fifty years later and my how times have changed.
 Fathers like mine would not have a driver’s license, passport, government pension or benefits should they decide to pull the same stunts that my father did with us.
-Even as favorable as the system was towards working fathers back then, my own father still could not bring himself to even honour his minimal obligations.
-As I recall the court had awarded my mother a lousy ten fuck'n dollars a month and his total monthly court ordered support payment for all three of us was less than a hundred bucks a month.
+Even as favorable as the system was towards working fathers back then, my own father still could not bring himself to even honour his piddly minimal obligations.
+I recall the court had awarded my mother a lousy ten fuck'n dollars a month and his total monthly court ordered support payment for the three of us was less than a hundred bucks a month.

 He never paid.